Trump criticizes Iran as 'corrupt dictatorship' in U.N. speech

 “I didn’t expect that reaction, but that’s okay,” he said.

-In remarks to reporters on his way to his speech before the United Nations General Assembly, Trump said he would not meet the Iranians until they “change their tune.”
+In remarks to reporters on his way to his speech, Trump said he would not meet the Iranians until they “change their tune.”
+He held out the possibility of a better relationship in the future.

 Rouhani said on Monday Tehran would not talk to Trump until the United States returned to the 2015 deal..